UFC Heavyweight Champ Stipe Miocic Balances Life as Fighter and First Responder

 It might be part of why Miocic, for all his knockouts and championships and organic likability, perpetually seems to take a back seat to his opponents.
 That is certainly the case in the run-up to his bout with Ngannou.

-At a recent media event to promote their fight, which was chronicled by the Los Angeles Times, Ngannou, a charismatic 31-year-old with God's own left hook and a compelling backstory of his own, said Miocic "will try to survive, but whatever he's going to try, I will touch him and connect, and you know what happens when I connect."
+At a recent media event to promote their fight, which was chronicled by the Los Angeles Times, Ngannou, a charismatic if quiet 31-year-old with God's own left hook and a compelling backstory of his own, said Miocic "will try to survive, but whatever he's going to try, I will touch him and connect, and you know what happens when I connect."

 UFC President Dana White claimed Ngannou's punching power is equivalent to 96 horsepower, that his punch is "more powerful than a 12-pound sledgehammer being swung from full force overhead" and like getting "hit by a Ford Escort going as fast as it can."
 A bit of a stretch, most likely, but splashy all the same.